Yellow (YELL) & The Competition Financial Survey

 |2.36

-Yellow currently has a consensus price target of $13.50, indicating a potential upside of 111.93%.
-As a group, “Trucking, except local” companies have a potential downside of 0.77%.
+Yellow presently has a consensus price target of $13.50, suggesting a potential upside of 98.24%.
+As a group, “Trucking, except local” companies have a potential downside of 1.80%.
 Given Yellow’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Yellow is more favorable than its competitors.

 |Yellow